 When downsizing, avoid tackling the whole house in one go or waiting until you’re physically moving items into your new home.
 Think in terms of months, not days.

 Tackle one room or area at a time.
 Schedule about two hours at a stretch on specific days.
-This allows you to keep making progress, without getting exhausted and overwhelmed by trying to tackle too much of the house at one time.
+This allows you to keep making progress, without getting exhausted and overwhelmed by trying to tackle too much of the house at once.

 4 Tips to Downsizing with Less Stress